Business Growth Fund Program

-Funding of up to $50,000 (excluding GST) is available for eligible businesses to purchase and implement highly specialised equipment or services.
-These purchases should enable businesses to move to the next stage of growth.
+Funding of up to $50,000 (excluding GST) may be provided for eligible businesses to purchase and implement highly specialised equipment or services, and enable them to move to the next stage of growth.

-Successful applicants must provide a co-contribution of 25% to 50% of the total project cost.
+Successful applicants must provide a co-contribution of between 25% and 50% of the total project cost.
 The government contribution will be determined by an assessment panel.

 Examples of eligible highly specialised equipment or services include (but not limited to) the following equipment and services.